 How to Deal With Frequent Urination in Pregnancy

 You may be wondering whether peeing a lot is a sign of pregnancy or whether this urge to pee so often will ever go away.
-Frequent urination is a common early pregnancy symptom, but it can also reappear later on during pregnancy as your uterus and baby grow, putting pressure on your bladder.
-Although it can definitely be annoying, in most cases, it's nothing to worry about.
-Read on to find out what causes frequent urination during pregnancy, get some tips to help you manage it, and learn the signs that indicate it may be linked to another condition, like a urinary tract infection.
+Frequent urination during pregnancy is a common early pregnancy symptom, but it can also reappear later on during pregnancy as your uterus and baby grow, putting pressure on your bladder.
+Although it can definitely be annoying, in most cases, it’s nothing to worry about.
+Read on to find out what causes frequent urination in pregnancy, when frequent urination starts in pregnancy, get some tips to help you manage it, and learn the signs that indicate it may be linked to another condition, like a urinary tract infection.

 What Causes Frequent Urination During Pregnancy?

 What is considered frequent urination in pregnancy?
-There's no set number of visits to the bathroom – it's simply needing to go more often than you usually would.
+There's no specific number of times to visit the bathroom; it's just that you need to go more often than usual.

 When does frequent urination start during pregnancy?
-How soon it may start differs for each woman, but you may find yourself needing to pee more often from around six to eight weeks of pregnancy.
+The timing varies for everyone, but you might start noticing more frequent trips to the bathroom around six to eight weeks into your pregnancy.

 Will I need to pee this often the whole pregnancy?
 It may ease up for a while after you enter the second trimester, but you may find the increased urge to pee returns later on, as your growing baby places more pressure on your bladder.
 Toward the end of the third trimester, when your baby “drops,” the extra pressure on your pelvis and bladder might have you rushing to pee even more frequently.